a2hop/ndpresponder-c/README.md

 # NDP Responder (C Implementation)

-This is a C implementation of an IPv6 Neighbor Discovery Protocol responder.
-It's a reimplementation of [yoursunny/ndpresponder](https://github.com/yoursunny/ndpresponder) which was originally written in Go.
+It's a C reimplementation of [yoursunny/ndpresponder](https://github.com/yoursunny/ndpresponder) which was originally written in Go.

 ## Features